Understanding the risks of virtual assets

 Risks

 In recent years, virtual assets have become a hot topic, with trading volume increasing significantly and more traditional financial institutions entering the market.
-Investors may be drawn by the potential upside gain and high "interest income" offered, but it’s important not to overlook or underestimate the risks involved.
+Investors should not only focus on the potential upside and overlook or underestimate the risks involved.
 Virtual assets are emerging products, and many of their risks are different from those of traditional investment products.

 1. No intrinsic value